 Established brands are perhaps benefiting most from market changes.
 As people return to drinking wine or take it up for the first time, they are turning to “retro”brands.
 They want to spend their money on something that they know they will like instead of trying new brands.
 This has been a boon for older brands who have steadily watched volume decrease in recent years.

 While it is clear that people are drinking more wine and choosing it over beer or spirits, there is no telling what this might mean for post-pandemic times.
 Once people are able to eat and drink at bars and restaurants, they may stick with the wines that they have come to enjoy during COVID-19 or go back to beer and liquor.
-Wineries should not only enjoy this pandemic triggered spike in sales, but also start formulating a plan for the future as conditions continue to evolve.
+Wineries should not only enjoy this pandemic-triggered spike in sales, but also start formulating a plan for the future as conditions continue to evolve.
+A few options to look at for the near future are winery software and an alcohol database, as both tools have proven effective in sparking growth and helping businesses stay ahead of their competition.

 What did U.S. wine trends look like in 2019 prior to COVID-19?